marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_036.png)

-This pass FX is really simple to use: as long as you take care of setting gamma correction and tonemapping correctly, you just need to instanciate it, and it does its job.
+The inner mechanics of the ReSTIR algorithm are complex, but the "gi" pass FX is rather straightforward to use: as long as you take care of setting gamma correction and tonemapping correctly, you just need to instanciate it, and it does its job.